- Written by Dr.Mehmet Demircioglu

 Avoid alcohol during early recovery if your clinic has advised against it, and do not use sleeping medication unless it has been approved.
 Being too sedated can increase careless movement or reduce awareness if you bump the scalp.

-Patients often focus on products and forget behavior.
+People often focus on products and forget behavior.
 In the first days, behavior matters.
-Controlled washing, careful sleep, avoiding friction, and not touching the recipient area are simple but powerful parts of healing.
+Controlled washing, careful sleep, avoiding friction, and not touching the recipient area are small but powerful parts of healing.

 If poor sleep continues beyond the first week because of pain, swelling, or panic, tell the clinic.
 Recovery should become progressively easier, not more chaotic.